curtisullerich/wedding/travel.md

 #### Getting Around in the Bay Area
 While traveling by car is likely the most convenient option for getting around the Bay Area, there are some public transportation options for other explorations.
+###### Clipper Card
+For all local transit, you can put a [Clipper Card](https://www.clippercard.com/ClipperWeb/) on your phone's Google Wallet/Apple Wallet to make tickets easier.
+Just tap the terminal on the platform or at the turnstile when you board and exit.
 ###### Uber & Lyft
 Lyft tends to be our app of choice when we have to use a ridesharing service as it’s usually cheaper than Uber and tends to have better ethics as a company.